hettie-d/NORM/README.md

  * sql directory contains a working example of NORM usage.
  * to install an example, run the \_load.all file from the sql directory
  * see file sql\examples.sql for usage examples

+ ## More on the NORM example

+ _create_tables.sql_  creates three tables: account, phone and email and some lookiups.

+ _initial_data_insert.sql_ does exactly what you think it does

+ _array_transport.sql_ creates an array_transport funcion.
+That is the only function you want to save for your future usage, if you want to try NORM approach in your company.

+ _account_pkg.sql_  presents the NORM approach.
+In our approach, we combine the UDT definitions and corresponding functions into one file, which we call a _package_, refrencing Oracle packages.

+ It includes types definitions, _account\_create_ function, _account\_search\_by\_id_ for simple search and _account\_search_ for complex search on the combination of criteria.
+The matching "select" functions convert the output into JSON converted to text for data transfer purposes.

+ Please refer to the presentation to learn why we are doing a transformation as a separate step.

+ Finally,the _account_update_  function performs the update of complex object.
+IN addition to update, it allows to insert and delete deatail objects.

+ Note, that both insert and update functions also return new/modified object(s)